coryo12345/easy-deploy/README.md

 # easy-deploy
-easy tool to set up ci/cd in a single server with docker
+Easy tool to set up ci/cd on a server with docker